PasinduBhagya/Replication-Monitoring-Tool/README.md

 BCP Server Username | Username of the BCP Server that can be used to SSH Alias  | The name that will be visible on the Grafana Dashboard.

-Once the tool start its execution, each rule will be exectuted one at time.
-The tool will first log into the Local Server that is assoicated with the rule and collect md5 values.
-Then it will log into the BCP Server and collect md5sum values.
-Once this gathering is completed the analyzing part will start. the syncharoziation status will be determine by this phase.
+Upon initiation, the tool executes each rule sequentially.
+It begins by logging into the Local Server associated with the rule, gathering MD5 values.
+Subsequently, it accesses the BCP Server to collect MD5sum values.
+Once data collection is complete, the analysis phase commences, determining the synchronization status.
+The tool classifies synchronization status into three main types:

-If any mistach of the directories on the rule was identified the Synctonazation status will be set to Failed and
+> Success: If no mismatches are detected between the BCP server and the Local Server, synchronization status is set to Success.

+> Failed: In case any discrepancies are found between the BCP server and the Local Server, synchronization status is set to Failed.

+> No Data: If the tool encounters difficulties retrieving data from the servers for analysis, synchronization status is set to No Data.